-- The comparator value will be updated for each audit year to be the most recent mean of centres unadjusted VA outcome rates. - There are potentially influencing risk factors that could not be investigated, such as the time between referral and starting treatment.
+- The comparator value is updated for each audit year using the three most recent NHS years to be the most recent mean expected probability VA outcome. - There are potentially influencing risk factors that could not be investigated, such as the time between referral and starting treatment.